 Students prepare for competition in the Arab League Simulation.
 Students may repeat this course for credit, but no more than three (3) semester hours for Arab League Simulation may count toward a political science major.
+Additional fee required.

 POLI 1999 Topics in Political Science